Ensembling Off-the-shelf Models for GAN Training: Experiments

 \subsection{Low-shot Generation}

 To test our method to the limit of low-shot samples, we evaluate our method when only 100-400 samples are available.
-We train StyleGAN2-ADA with our method on AnimalFace cat (169 images) and dog (389 images)~\cite{si2011learning}, and 100-shot Bridge-of-Sighs~\cite{diffaug}.
-For differentiable augmentation we use ADA except for the 100-shot dataset we find that the DiffAugment~\cite{diffaug} works better than ADA~\cite{stylegan2ada}, and therefore employ that.
+We finetune StyleGAN2 model with our method on AnimalFace cat (169 images) and dog (389 images)~\cite{si2011learning}, and 100-shot Bridge-of-Sighs~\cite{diffaug} datasets.
+For differentiable augmentation, we use ADA except for the 100-shot dataset where we find that the DiffAugment~\cite{diffaug} works better than ADA~\cite{stylegan2ada}, and therefore employ that.
 Our method leads to considerable improvement over existing methods on both FID and KID metrics as shown in \reftbl{low-shot}.
-We show latent space interpolations in \reffig{fig:appendix-low_shot} in \refapp{appendix-1}.
+We show nearest neighbour test and latent space interpolations in \reffig{fig:appendix-nn-test} and \reffig{fig:appendix-low_shot} of \refapp{appendix-1}.